Frequently asked questions

 We are still working on the FAQs and will update them continuously.

-Cellseeker is a web-based suite of applications designed from scientists for scientists who work with cells.
-Starting with Cellseeker Inventory, a free cell banking tool, more applications will follow to support daily cell culture work and scientific exchange.
+Cellseeker is a web-based suite of applications designed from scientists for scientists who are working in cell culture.
+First, there is Cellseeker Inventory, a free and easy to use tool to organize the cells and cryostocks of your laboratory.
+More applications will follow to support your daily cell culture work and scientific exchange.

 - Collection of Cells.
 Here you create a profile for all the cells which are used in your laboratory including culture conditions, growth properties, and cell characteristics.
 You can upload photos, reference publications, and manage your biosafety documentation.
 Each cell line is identified by a unique cell ID.

-- Cell Banks.
-For each of the entries in your cell collection you can register numerous cryopreserved cell banks.
-Each cell bank or individual stock will by identified by a lot-number and you can add further specifications like passage number, cell density per aliquot, as well as quality control data.
+- For each cell line in your collection, you can register multiple lots of cryopreserved stocks.
+Each cell bank or stock will by identified by a lot-number.
+You can add further specifications like passage number, freezing date, and quality control information.

-Cells which are registered with Cellseeker Inventory may be included in the Cellseeker Sourcing data base of globally used cell lines.
+Some information on Cells entered in Cellseeker Inventory may be included in the Cellseeker Sourcing data base of globally used cell lines.
 Cellseeker Sourcing will be publicly accessible to facilitate the exchange of research cell lines for partnering and collaborations.
-If you do not want a cell line to be published, you can mark up to 5% of your cell collection as “private” to exclude them from Cellseeker Sourcing.
-If you want to exclude more, you can at any time switch to one of Cellseeker’s fee-based accounts where you are free to assign cells for partnering or to keep them all private.
+If you do not want a cell line to be published, you can mark the entry as ‘private’ to exclude the cells from Cellseeker Sourcing.

 Profile, Users and Account